Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 via
 [AXIA-JS Apps](https://AXIA.js.org/apps/?rpc=wss%3A%2F%2Frpc.AXIA.io#/staking/slashes).
 The UI shows it per validator and then all the affected nominators along with the amounts.
-While unapplied, a governance proposal can be made to reverse it during this period (7 days on AXIALunar, 28 days on AXIA).
+While unapplied, a governance proposal can be made to reverse it during this period (28 days on AXIA).
 After the grace period, the slashes are applied.

 The following levels of offence are